1. How does this district serve identified gifted students in secondary school?

 Advanced Placement: Advanced, fast-paced, and more complex content; no application process but recommended criteria to qualify; Students may choose from among a menu of advanced courses in grades 10-12; exams scored and recognized nationally; students expected to take AP exams; AP score comes from one end-of-course test.

 International Baccalaureate: Most rigorous, comprehensive secondary program for 11th and 12th graders in the world; time management and self-motivation required; application process; students required to take exams in 6 specific areas of study; students become aware of world issues; much emphasis on independent, compassionate, critical thinking; independent research project; 150 service hours; exams scored and recognized internationally; required internal assessments involving creativity, writing, group projects; IB score comes from final exam plus various internal assessments; Students may qualify for International Baccalaureate diploma as well as high school diploma.
-An IB Diploma recipient with scores of at least 4 receives 24 hours of credit at any state university.
+An IB Diploma recipient who has completed the diploma requirements and has earned scores of at least 4 receives 24 hours of credit at any state university.